 A variety of psychological theories have attempted to explain the origins of self-esteem, its definition, its function, and its consequences in the everyday lives of children.
-In addition, a vast amount of research literature has characterized self-esteem as an important variable in both the attainment of a variety of positive outcomes for children having high self-esteem and associated a variety of children's clinical problems for those having low self-esteem.
+In addition, a vast amount of research literature has characterized self-esteem as an important variable in both the attainment of a variety of positive outcomes for and associated a variety of children's clinical problems for those having low self-

 The findings of the present study stress the need to understand the behavioral characteristics of the children having learning disabilities which differentiate them from other children.
 Continuous emphases on the children's weaknesses adversely impact their personality.
-Therefore, there is a need to chalk out a rich and stimulating curriculum that identifies and nurtures their strengths and talents.
+Therefore, chalk out a rich and stimulating curriculum that identifies and nurtures their strengths and talents.

 Self-esteem is an important factor.
-Children with learning disabilities usually carry negative self perceptions.
-It has been found that children with learning disabilities have significantly lower overall self-esteem.
+Children with learning disabilities usually carry negative self perceptions. children with learning disabilities have

 Their self-esteem related to social-peers is particularly and significantly low as compared to their counterparts.